-- How do you make sure a rouge app does not capture corporate data?
+- How do you make sure a rogue app does not capture corporate data?

-- What is the difference between the virtual and physical VSP?
+- What is the difference between the virtual appliance and physical appliance?

-- What is the difference between standalone and integrated Sentry?
+- What is the difference between the standalone and integrated Sentry?

 - What is the difference between MobileIron's on-premise and cloud solution?

-- What is the difference between a perpetual license and subscription?
+- What is the difference between a perpetual license and subscription license?

 - What is the difference between professional services and independent installation?